Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Introduction

-Our first contribution is methodological in nature due to the complexity added by the staggered treatment adoption setup, which allows for (but does not require) the existence of multiple treatment units changing from control to treatment status at possibly different points in time.
-In Section \ref{sec: setup}, we introduce a general causal inference framework that is specifically tailored to synthetic control methods and incorporates staggered treatment adoption.
-Using this framework, we define different causal quantities to be predicted in the context of synthetic controls, which we refer to as \textit{causal predictands}, and explain how our inferential methods can be used in each case.
-Furthermore, our proposed causal framework explicitly allows for misspecification error, multiple covariate features, and cross-equation re-weighting when constructing the synthetic control weights with pre-treatment data.
+Our first contribution is methodological in nature due to the complexity added by the staggered treatment adoption setup, which allows for (but does not require) the existence of multiple treated units changing from control to treatment status at possibly different points in time.
+In Section \ref{sec: basic framework}, we introduce a basic causal inference framework that is motivated by our empirical application and specifically tailored to synthetic control methods with staggered treatment adoption.
+Using this framework, we define different causal quantities to be predicted in the context of synthetic controls, which we refer to as \textit{causal predictands}, and explain how prediction methods are implemented.

-Building on our general causal inference framework, we present two main theoretical contributions in Section \ref{sec: pred int}.
-First, we give high-level sufficient conditions leading to valid prediction intervals with precise non-asymptotic guarantees, allowing for stationary and non-stationary data and for synthetic control predictions constructed using multiple re-weighted features and nonlinear constraints.
-We also provide easy-to-verify primitive conditions, which cover all common synthetic control methods in the literature (e.g., Ridge and elastic net regression).
-Second, we extend our methods to provide not only pointwise but also joint inference validity across post-treatment time periods.
-This result allows for the construction of joint ``prediction bands'' to complement the prediction intervals for different predictands at each point in the post-treatment period.

-To complement our methodological and theoretical work, Section \ref{sec: tuning parameter} discusses scalable robust optimization implementations and principled tuning parameter selection based on our theoretical results.
-First, we show how to recast our proposed general synthetic control methods for prediction and uncertainty quantification as conic optimization programs \citep{Boyd_2004_BOOK}.
-This approach gives massive speed improvements for implementation.
-Second, our proposed methods explicitly employ the non-asymptotic characterizations of the coverage errors associated with the proposed prediction intervals to calibrate the underlying tuning parameters for practice.
-In particular, we discuss in detail relaxation methods for possibly nonlinear constraints based on our theoretical development.
+Section \ref{sec: prediction interval} then discusses uncertainty quantification in the context of our empirical application and basic causal inference framework.
+Motivated by our empirical application and recent advances in the synthetic controls literature \citep[see][and references therein]{Abadie_2021_JEL}, our analysis focuses exclusively on incorporating in-sample and out-of-sample uncertainty quantification for outcome-only synthetic control methods with non-stationary data and non-linear constraints.
+In this setting, we present novel prediction intervals with precise non-asymptotic guarantees for synthetic controls with staggered adoption, under easy-to-interpret sufficient conditions.
+We also discuss scalable, robust conic optimization implementations of our methods \citep{Boyd_2004_BOOK}, data-driven selection of tuning parameters, and valid joint inference across time.